TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 Users of other Zigbee integrations or other transports can usually leave the reconcile trigger sensor blank: ZHA does not republish on coordinator reconnect, Z-Wave JS tracks node state internally and does not flood events, and WiFi devices reconnect per device, not as a cascade.
 See the table further down.

+## A Small Note on the HA Start Block Window

+The reconcile branch handles drift after Home Assistant restarts.
+The HA start block window prevents a different problem: a republished stale state from one device propagating through peer sync to the others before the reconcile has caught up.
+The two work together.

+Picture the kitchen wall switch and the Tasmota relay on the same fixture, both via Z2M.
+Home Assistant starts.
+The Z2M bridge takes 45 seconds to fully come up.
+As it does, the bridge republishes the wall switch's state (off, from before the restart) and the relay's state (on, also from before the restart).
+Without a block, the off state arrives first, peer sync fires, and the blueprint commands the relay off.
+Then the relay's actual state (on) arrives a moment later, peer sync fires again, and the blueprint commands the wall switch on.
+The fixture is now in the state it was before the restart, but it took two pointless dispatches to get there, and during that window the light was wrong.

+The HA start block window stops that.
+When `use_uptime_sensor` is checked and uptime is below `ha_start_block_seconds`, the peer sync branch quietly skips.
+The reconcile branch, which is the intended response to startup drift, still runs.
+The authority entity wins, and the followers are aligned in one pass instead of a cascade.

+Setup is straightforward.
+Settings > Devices & Services > Add Integration > Uptime, click through, you get `sensor.uptime`.
+The default unit is hours; the blueprint reads the sensor's `unit_of_measurement` attribute and converts, so seconds, minutes, hours, and days are all handled.
+If you want a different default unit, the integration lets you choose it.
+If you do not want the block at all, leave `use_uptime_sensor` unchecked and the blueprint behaves as it did before the input existed.

+The block applies only to peer sync.
+The reconcile-on-HA-start branch and the reconcile-trigger-sensor branch are not blocked, because they are the intended response to boot drift.
+Skipping them would defeat the point of having them.

 ## A Small Note on Cascade Timing

 A sync run has three phases.
 First, the trigger fires and the loop-prevention gate decides whether to proceed.
 Second, the automation waits for `sync_delay_ms` before dispatching.
 Third, the dispatch fires and the followers report their new states some milliseconds later.
 Most of the time this is invisible; the cascade ends in well under a second.
 Two cases are worth knowing about.